MABD-dev/taski/README.md

 ## Features
-- Add Tasks: quickly add tasks with name, description and status.
-- Update Tasks: update task name, description or status.
-- Delete Tasks: with one command you can delete 1 or more tasks
+- Add, Update, and Delete Tasks
-- List Tasks: show tasks in a nice table showing each task information.
+- List Tasks: show tasks in kanban style table.
+  - search tasks based on keyword(s) and highlight in kanban table/board
 - Data is saved locally on your machine in a json file